tomaskraus/simple-string-pattern/README.md

 2. `... " . " ...`: Does match an input that contains at least one dot surrounded by a space character.
 3. `"..."`: Does match three dots.

-## Pattern Grammar
+## SSP Grammar

-There is a [Simple String Pattern syntax](./src/ssp.ne) document written for [Nearley Parser](https://nearley.js.org/).
-This document serves as single source of truth.
+There is a [Simple String Pattern Grammar](./src/ssp.ne) file that can be processed by [Nearley Parser](https://nearley.js.org/).
+That grammar file  serves as a single source of truth.

 # simple-string-pattern library